adrianuscharlie/.NET-API-Services/README.md

 }
 ```

 ## **🗂 Database Schema**
-Database schema and dummy data for testing are available on **cashoutservices.sql**
+Database schema and dummy data for testing are available on **cashoutservices.sql** inside the DB folder.
+You can use mysql or XAMPP and import the database using that sql file.

 ## **⚠️ Error Handling**